RiskoZoSlovenska/lua-metatable-creators/README.md

 |base|`table` or `nil`|An optional table structure template  that this `Creator` will use for creating new objects|
 |useProxy|`boolean`|Whether this creator operates using proxies.
 See [Proxied Tables](#proxied-tables).

-***Note:** The identities of the tables in the `meta` and `base` properties are undefined - that is, they may be the same tables that were passed to constructors and/or they may be shared across multiple Creators.
-Thus, 1) don't modify tables after you've passed them to constructors and 2) don't modify the properties of existing Creators.
-The former limitation will likely be lifted sometime in the future.*
+Do not mutate a `Creator`'s properties in any way as they may be shared across multiple objects.

 ### Methods